hashicorp/vault/website/source/docs/guides/upgrading/index.html.md

 ---
 layout: "docs"
-page_title: "Upgrade Vault"
+page_title: "Upgrading Vault - Guides"
-sidebar_current: "docs-install-upgrade"
+sidebar_current: "docs-guides-upgrading"
 description: |-
-  Learn how to upgrade Vault.
+  These are general upgrade instructions for Vault for both non-HA and HA setups.
+Please ensure that you also read the version-specific upgrade notes.
 ---

 # Upgrading Vault

 These are general upgrade instructions for Vault for both non-HA and HA setups.
-Please ensure that you also read the version-specific upgrade notes for the version you are upgrading to.
+Please ensure that you also read the version-specific upgrade notes which can be found in the sidebar.

 ## Non-HA Installations